Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 • You can explore the countryside by horse, bike, or on foot

 • Join a sunrise or sunset hike, where you get to hike up into the hills around Vinales right before sunrise (my favorite).
-Arrive at a farm as the light is just visible, and get a hot, strong Cuban coffee while the world wakes up and the sun rises over the stunning silvery, moist Vinales valley.
+Arrive at a farm as the light is just visible, and get a hot, strong <strong>Cuban coffee while the world wakes up and the sun rises over the stunning silvery, moist Vinales valley.
 It’s worth getting up in the middle of the night!

 • Explore Cueva del Indio cave, where you can take a boat trip on the subterranean river with beautiful lighting under the earth!